pursuit-curriculum/unit-dsa/intro-to-oop-inheritance/lesson-notes/README.md

 };
 ```

-This works a lot like an if/else statement, but can be easier to read if there are a lot of cases.
+This works a lot like an if/else statement but can be easier to read if there are a lot of cases.

 </details>